 Another scenario is when someone walks into a road with no traffic, stops the driver, and comes to their window with a gun or a knife and demands their vehicle with the threat of violence or death.

 Some charges accompanying carjacking can be grand theft of a motor vehicle, battery, or assault.
-A knowledgeable West Palm Beach carjacking lawyer can best explain the various scenarios associated with carjacking.
+A knowledgeable West Palm Beach attorney can best explain the various scenarios associated with carjacking.

 Carjacking is considered an elevated level of theft of a person’s property with an accompanying act of violence or a threat of violence.
 In Florida, any act of violence is considered a serious crime, and an instance in which someone is taking something with the use of violence is increasingly serious.